san-sei/documents/content/en/docs/For_users/activate_by_contactless_card.md

   <img class="modal-content" id="img01">
 </div>

-When using IDmelon Security Key as a Service, Contactless Cards can be used as a security key.
+When using {{< params "IDmelon" >}} Security Key as a Service, Contactless Cards can be used as a security key.
 The admin of your organization can activate a card for you or he can send an invitation email which help you register your card.

 ## Activation by admin